-Froma Harrop: Privacy versus safe streets: hard choice
+Froma Harrop: Privacy versus safe streets: Hard choice

-This Froma Harrop commentary explores the balance between privacy concerns and public safety, discussing the effectiveness of surveillance cameras in crime prevention and apprehension of criminals, ultimately advocating for regulated surveillance to enhance safety.
+Columnist Froma Harrop explores the balance between privacy concerns and public safety, discussing the effectiveness of surveillance cameras in crime prevention and apprehension of criminals, ultimately advocating for regulated surveillance to enhance safety.

 I had a tough argument with a friend who was incensed that our local police had placed traffic cameras at major intersections.
 He felt that the authorities were running surveillance on innocent citizens.
 I countered that if police officers sitting in their cars observed drivers going through red lights, would he consider that intrusive spying?
 Of course not.